vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 nfactors 24
 ```

-For the [Peaks Exercise](https://codility.com/programmers/task/peaks/) I just took [someone else's code](http://stackoverflow.com/questions/20886486/codility-peaks-complexity), as it was a very uninspiring problem.
+For the [Peaks Exercise](https://codility.com/programmers/task/peaks/) I just took [someone else's code](http://stackoverflow.com/questions/20886486/codility-peaks-complexity), as it was a fairly uninspiring problem.
 I've added comments to the logic, one interesting nuance of the algorithm is the part with integer divisions in `c / i > f` and `c / i == f` used to check if a peak falls within current group.
 Very nice indeed.
 No new bash gotchas.

 ```bash
 function peaks {